Ocerious/Robotic-Arm/README.md

 - Can be controlled wirelessly from a range
 - Can hold a load weight 600g (Max load 1kg)

-## ?
-### What sensors will be used by the glove?
-It will make use of flex sensors as well as an accelerometer (MPU6050).
-A change in the glove will be detected by the flex sensors.
-It will then communicate a certain value mapped to a gesture to the robotic arm via Bluetooth to then drive a servo motor.
-- Flex Sensors - The resistance of this plastic piece changes according on the degree of bend, altering the current.
-This measurement is then utilised to identify variations in hand movement.
-- Accelerometers - An accelerometer can detect a shift in arm and wrist movement for more lifelike motions.

 ## Materials
 The following are all the parts that are required for both the arm and glove, which I either bought from Jaycar or AliExpress.